golayp/edicons/README.md

 edicons
 =======

-A short set of icons for educational purpose.
+A short set of custom icons.

 src folder contains the svg sources of all icons.

-generated folder contains generated fonts and css stylsheet (made with icomoon app https://icomoon.io/app/ thanks to keyamoon https://twitter.com/keyamoon)
+generated folder contains generated fonts and css stylesheet (made with icomoon app https://icomoon.io/app/ thanks to keyamoon https://twitter.com/keyamoon).

-<a href="https://cdn.rawgit.com/golayp/edicons/master/generated/demo.html">demo of all icons</a>
+colorizedpngs contains a colorized 192x192 px version of visualidentity icons.

 You can load the icomoon app project using the edicons.json